 Bettye was the strong and humble matriarch of the Smith family and she was honored, dignified, and treated with the upmost respect.
 She leaves behind a great legacy of love, kindness, and beautiful memories to her family.
 CHILDREN: Ricky (June), Brakki, Marlon(Emily), Bryant (Vernell), and Curtis (Suzanne) Smith.
 GRANDCHILDREN: Veronica (Yesenia), Shannon, RJ, Joseph, Zabrasha, Kia, Zahlihah, Marlon Jr., Jinae, Jonathan, Grgory, Tricia (Tony), Giovanni, Jevin, Jamar, Kareen and 11 great grandchildren.
 Also, a host of nieces, nephews and friends, her adopted family, Renee and Penny Staffney and children,and close friend, Ann Moses Goff.
 Her only surviving sibling: Velma Coleman Betthe was proceded in death by her parents, husbands, son-Jonathan, granddaughter-Breanna, brother- Alvin Veasley, and sisters- Edna Chinn and Sara Jean Chinn.

 Arrangements entrusted to Thompson Funeral & Cremation Services, Inc. Mr. Philip L. Gillette~ Funeral Director

-To send flowers to Bettye's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Bettye Jo Smith, please visit our floral store.